Filipanderssondev/Monitoring_of_virtual_machines/README.md

 ## Showcase VM

 A new VM will be used to run web-applications from a browser.
-This is necessary for Grafana, and visualizing our data.
+This is necessary for visualizing our data with Grafana.
 We will use a Rocky Linux image that comes with a preinstalled desktop environment.
-Think of this VM as a client.

 Download the Rocky Linux default image Boot ISO from the [offcial site](https://rockylinux.org/download).